MicrosoftDocs/azure-devops-docs/docs/build-release/actions/agents/v2-windows.md

 [!INCLUDE [include](_shared/v2/qa-firewall.md)]

-### How do I configure the agent to work through a web proxy and connect to Team Services?
+### How do I configure the agent to work through a web proxy and connect to VSTS?

 In the agent root directory, create a .proxy file with your proxy server URL.